PenguinMancer/DUWS-Angerface/README.md

 ## Credits / Thanks
 * DUWS Mission made by kibot.
 * Thanks to Kempco for the map size script.
-* Thanks to Aeroson for repetitive clean up and SET/GET loadout scripts.
+* Thanks to Aeroson for repetitive clean up script.
 * Thanks to pokertour for the airdrop script.
+* Thanks to Pixel Art Studio for the SATCOM script.
 * Thanks to the rlex for DUWS Unofficial, which I used as a base for this modification.
 * Thanks to all the members of the DUWS-R Team for your hard work and contributions!